·Demo

 • Late edits to any bid.
 No bidder can change a bid after the anchor — every row is folded into the Merkle root, and the root’s SHA-256 is already in a Bitcoin SV block.

 • Pre-reveal copying.
-No bidder could have read another’s amount before the anchor — each leaf is HMAC-SHA256(salt_i, canonical_row_i) with a per-leaf salt the holder keeps private.
+No bidder could have read another’s amount before the anchor — each leaf is a salted HMAC the holder keeps private.

 What this does not prevent: a holder choosing a smaller table (dropping a bidder before anchoring) or relabelling rows.
 If you need to bind the table’s scope first, anchor the bidder list with commit-reveal before sealing the bids.
 Then the holder is bound to disclose those rows.